 Dr. Li joined Elon University in Fall 2012 after completing his Ph.D. degree at Bowling Green State University in Ohio.
 His research focuses on developing hierarchical models, multiple comparisons in mixed models, Markov chain Monte Carlo simulation methodology, and unbalanced mixed models in missing data field.
 He is interested in collaborating statistics with different subjects both in research and teaching.
 He spent the past 6 years to develop and apply his own teaching philosophy which to help students understanding statistics in a better way.
 Beside his professional interests, Dr. Li enjoys golfing, tennis, travelling, hanging out with Elon Faculty and friends, and spending time with his wife, Xiangyi, and his new born son, Aaron.

 Dr. Laura Taylor has been at Elon University since Fall 2008.
-She is an Assistant Professor of Statistics and serves the department as the Statistics Program Coordinator.
+She is an Associate Professor of Statistics.
 Dr. Taylor primarily teachers courses in the Statistics major.
 Her research interests include statistics education and recurrent competing risks.
+Dr. Taylor is the faculty advisor to Statistics Club and the statistics honor society, Mu Sigma Rho.

 Karen Yokley received her Ph.D. in applied mathematics with a concentration in computational mathematics from North Carolina State University in 2005.
 Immediately following the completion of her Ph.D., Dr. Yokley worked as a post-doctoral fellow in collaboration with the U.S. Environmental Protection Agency until she joined the Elon University faculty in 2008.
 Her primary research focus is modeling biological systems with ordinary differential equations, but she also is very interested in connections between art and mathematics.
 She has published her research in multiple journals, including Bulletin of Mathematical Biology and Risk Analysis.
 Dr. Yokley’s husband, Dr. Nicholas Luke, is also an applied mathematician, and they have one son (who may or may not follow in his parents’ mathematical footsteps).